 Emperor Showa Day

-Since 2006, April 29 is celebrated as Emperor Showa Day, honoring the Emperor and his efforts during WW2.
+Since 2006, April 29 is celebrated as Emperor Showa Day, honoring the emperor and his efforts during WWII.

 Constitution Memorial Day